ruigazio/gameOfLife/bare/README.md

-# life bare
+# gameOfLife
-Libraryless version of Conway&#39;s Game Of Life
+Libraryless version of Conway's Game Of Life

+No scaffolding tool was used for the tool chain.
+Use it at your own risk 😉

 ## Prerequisites